lewisacidic/cookiecutter-conda-pyproject/README.md

-# cookiecutter-rich-pyproject
+# cookiecutter-conda-pyproject

-A cookiecutter for a python project with a biased selection of best practices.
+A cookiecutter for a conda-based python project with a biased selection of best practices.

 # Features